Quick Tips: Checking Dirt Bike Sag

 Sag is the distance the suspension compresses (or sags) from its fully extended state when a rider is up on the bike.
-Correctly setting the sag on a dirt bike is one of the most important adjustments you can make to improve your bike’s handling, and it can be done with a simple measurement tool.
+Correctly setting the sag on a dirt bike or dual sport is one of the most important adjustments you can make to improve your bike’s handling, and it can be done with a simple measurement tool.

 Static sag (aka race sag or rider sag) is the amount of suspension compression from the weight of the motorcycle plus the rider.
 Free sag is the amount of suspension compression from the weight of the motorcycle alone without a mounted rider.

 If the static sag is too tall, the rear shock won’t compress as much with the rider’s weight on it.
 This transfers weight to the front of the bike and reduces the weight at the rear.
 It also aids cornering, but is less stable along straightaways.

 When the static sag is too low, the rear shock compresses too much with the rider’s weight on it, which transfers weight to the rear of the bike and reduces the weight at the front.
 It also aids tracking and stability in a straight line, but reduces front-end traction and cornering.

 To check your dirt bike’s sag, use a tape measure or (preferably) a sag scale tool to measure the distance between a reference point on the rear fender and the rear axle.
 Mark the reference point on the rear fender so you’ll always measure from that exact same point.

 Measure the sag only when the rear shock is cool and not hot from riding.
 Make sure the bike has a full tank of gas and is at its maximum weight.
 Have the rider wear his or her normal riding gear so that the weight matches their typical riding weight.